 The next steps for you are to install Scrapy, follow through the tutorial to learn how to create a full-blown Scrapy project and join the community.
 Thanks for your interest!

 2.2 Installation guide

-2.2.1 Installing Scrapy
+2.2.1 Supported Python versions

-Scrapy runs on Python 3.5 or above under CPython (default Python implementation) and PyPy (starting with PyPy 5.9).
+Scrapy requires Python 3.5.2+, either the CPython implementation (default) or the PyPy 5.9+ implementation (see Alternate Implementations).